 Published 3 Oct 2017

-Every wedding day has a highly detailed schedule, starting with make-up and hair stylists in the morning, arrival of wedding transport, ceremony time, start of reception, call for dinner, speeches, arrival of evening guests, cake cutting, first dance, just to name a few.
-You might be worried that you, the couple, have to spend all your reception time posing for photographs and have hardly got any time spare to spend with your family and friends.
+Every wedding day has a highly detailed schedule, starting with make-up and hair-stylists in the morning, arrival of wedding transport, ceremony time, start of reception, call for dinner, speeches, arrival of evening guests, cake cutting, first dance, just to name a few.
+You might be worried that you have to spend all your reception time posing for photographs and have hardly got any time to spend with your family and friends.

-An experienced photographer will discuss with you before your wedding how long group photography should take, and how long they will spend with you away from the reception for the romantic photographs.
+An experienced photographer will discuss with you before your wedding how long group photography should take, and how long they will spend with you away from the reception and your guests to take the romantic photographs.

 This little guide will provide you with some ideas about the time you need on your wedding day should you want a few formal family group photographs.

 B&G stands for bride and groom, but obviously it can be Bride and Bride, or Groom and Groom too.

 I normally request the exact number of groups from my clients a week before the wedding with the full name of each person in each group.
 This will make it much easier for me to find the people on the day.
 I will also have prepared this as a printed list and ask the ushers to help me gather all people required for group photos before I ask the bride and groom to join us, giving you more time with your family and friends, enjoying the wedding reception.

 Provided I have everyone gathered ready to step in and out of different group combinations, I normally complete the formal photographs within 10-15 minutes.

 I normally discuss with the couple before the wedding the order of things on their wedding day.
 Together we come up with the best possible time for the group photographs.
 This might be at the start of the wedding reception, or after I have taken the romantic photographs of the couple.